 The Trail of Black Feet.

-It is 1 am and I am standing in my doorway above the bar.
-Apparently, one of the young ladies just turned eighteen.
-Tomorrow I have to pull a 17-miler over some pretty big hills.
+It is 1 am and I am standing outside my room.
+There is no point in trying to get any sleep.
+One of the ladies has just turned eighteen.
+In a few hours, I start an 18-miler over some pretty big hills.

-The proper way to ford a river is in shoes.
-Not the Zamberlans, of course.
-Those went around my neck.
-I always carry a pair of running shoes for asphalt and river crossings.
-Otherwise, one sharp rock or piece of glass and the pack goes downstream.
+The correct way to ford a river is to do it in shoes.
+Not the Zamberlans, of course, those go around my neck.
+I always carry a pair of runners for road walking and river crossings.
+Otherwise, one piece of glass and the whole pack goes downstream.

-The Mara Valley.
-I followed the river towards Ukraine for about forty-five miles, heading into the hills every so often when the need came.
+I followed the Mara Valley towards Ukraine for about forty-five miles breaking into the hills every so often when the need came.

 In the morning, I departed Oncești for the climb into the Carpathians.
 This was the final day of my journey.

-On the other side of the mountain, I located the church and entered the village of Valea Stejarului.
-Then it was up and over the next mountain before the final long descent into Sighetu Marmației, my finishing point.
-Other than an encounter with a pack of junkyard mutts on the outskirts of SM, I passed through unnoticed.
+On the other side, I came upon a church and entered the village of Valea Stejarului.
+Then it was up and over the next mountain before the final long descent into Sighetu Marmației.
+Other than a brief episode with a pack of junkyard dogs, I passed through the day unnoticed.

 Sighetu Marmației, near the Ukraine Border.